 IMPROVEMENTS TO THE PROPERTY

-From establishing that the current value of the flats is £150,000 x 10 flats = £1,500,000 (the leaseholders present interest) we now look at what happens if the leaseholder has made improvements to the flat at their own cost which could affect the value.
+From establishing that the current value of the flats is £150,000 x 10 flats = £1,500,000 (the leaseholders present interest) what happens if the current leaseholder has made improvements to the flat at their own expense (with the landlords consent) or improvements carried out by the predecessors in title, which could affect the value?

 - Again a multiplier is taken from the tables to provide an investment value and in this part of the valuation, the multiplier is the Present Value of £1.